kubeshop/nordictestingdays-2022/README.md

 Steps:
 1. Add exported Postman collection as test in dashboard
 ![img.png](images/add-postman-test.png)
+You should see the added test in the list of tests
 ![img_2.png](images/added-postman-test.png)
 2. Add Cypress test from Git repository in dashboard
 ![img_1.png](add-cypress-test.png)
+You should see the added test in the list of tests
 ![img_3.png](images/added-cypress-test.png)

 #### Backup: Create tests in hosted cluster

 Same as above but use hosted dashboard instead
-- you can use the provided Cypress / Postman tests if you weren't able to create these locally
+- You can use the provided Cypress / Postman tests if you weren't able to create these locally
-- be sure to use unique names for the created tests since other attendees might be doing the same!
+- Be sure to use unique names for the created tests since other attendees might be doing the same!

 ### 7. Run Tests with Testkube through UI or CLI

 Steps:
 1. Run Tests in local Testkube using Dashboard or CLI and see results in Dashboard
 ![img_4.png](images/executed-postman-test.png)

 #### Backup